Éric Lapointe (singer): 2008–present

+On 22 April 2008, Lapointe's fifth studio album, Ma Peau, was released.
 The 2009 compilation album, Ailleurs, Volume 1 includes duets with Céline Dion, Isabelle Boulay, Dan Bigras, Nanette Workman, and Les Divans, as well as a trio with Garou and Claude Dubois.
 The Dion duet is a remake of her 1991 hit "L'amour existe encore".
 A cover album entitled Volume 2 was released later in 2009.
 Lapointe also teamed with Marjo for a remake of her 1990 hit "Ailleurs" as a blues-rock ballad.
 It appears on her greatest hits remakes album Marjo et ses hommes.

-Lapointe's latest studio album, Le ciel de mes combats, was released on 30 November 2010.
-His sixth studio release features the return of Roger Tabra as cowriter, Aldo Nova on guitar, and Dufour as producer.
-These songs deal with themes such as friendship and suicide.
-As of 2011, Lapointe collaborated with the Montreal Symphony Orchestra to create Lapointe Symphonique.
+His sixth studio album, Le ciel de mes combats, was released on 30 November 2010, and features Roger Tabra as cowriter, Aldo Nova on guitar, and Dufour as producer.
+In 2011, Lapointe collaborated with the Montreal Symphony Orchestra to create Lapointe Symphonique.
 Since 2014, he is one of the four judges of La Voix, the Quebec version of The Voice.

-In 2020 he pleaded guilty to assaulting a woman in 2019.
+In 2020, he pleaded guilty to assaulting a woman in 2019.

 Filmography

-In 1997, Lapointe released two songs: "Le Screw" (written by Richard Desjardins) and "Les Boys", written for the movie of the same name.
+In 1997, Lapointe released two songs, "Le Screw" and "Les Boys", written for the movie Les Boys.
 In 1998, he wrote two more songs for Les Boys II: "Rocket" and "Alléluia."
-The soundtrack sold 25,000 copies in six weeks.
-He also produced seven additional songs for the soundtrack of Les Boys III including "Le Boys Blues Band."
-Released in 2001, this album sold 35,000 copies.
+He produced seven additional songs for the soundtrack of Les Boys III, including "Le Boys Blues Band."
 Lapointe also cameoed as Bruno in several episodes of the television series.